defeatcovid19/defeatcovid19-project/README.md

 ## Contributors and partners
 Since March 16th, when we published **defeatcovid19** website, a number of companies, professionals and people joined our mission.

 We started as an open initiative promoted by [Neosperience](http://www.neosperience.com), [PoliMi](https://www.polimi.it/), [Looptribe](http://www.looptribe.com) and [ValueChina](https://valuechina.net/).
-Now we have more than 250 participants from the industrial, research and no profit world.
+Now we have more than 250 participants from the industrial, research and non profit world.
 Even companies offered support and technology.

 We will publish a _**partners** (coming soon)_ section both here and on our website.
 If your company is supporting this project and wants to be listed, please [reach out to us](mailto:support@defeatcovid19.org).